Sage

 The above Delphi code also works unchanged in Tusk, and prints the same value.

-Tusk offers a dedicated operator, unary /, for accessing global identifiers.
+Tusk offers a dedicated operator, unary /, for accessing a topmost identifier.
 MiniCalc has no such facility, but uses a convention of naming global functions and constants with a prefix of @.
 This is rather messy, as it makes MiniCalc code look different from Delphi code…

 x := @Sqrt(@Abs(x) - @Ln(y) * @Pi);